gyng/rcue/README.md

 [Documentation](https://gyng.github.io/rcue)

 Simple CUE sheet reader for Rust.
-Compiles on stable.
+Has no dependencies and compiles on stable.

 ## Usage